presidenten/vuex-plus-demo/README.md

 The main purpose of this project is to show some examples of how to get things done with `vuex+`.
 I kept things as simple as possible with only super simple counters implemented everywhere, to keep the focus on `vuex+`, The thought behind the code structure is to keep things that use each other close.
 Only very light logic goes into vue components, heavy logic goes into vuex models and services.

-### Enhancements over Vuex instance handling (2.3.0)+
-From Vuex 2.3.0 onward vuex supports the same notation as vue `data` property to [handle instantiation](https://vuex.vuejs.org/en/modules.html).

-In most cases this will be enough, but sometimes you need something more.
-Here is what [vuex+](https://github.com/presidenten/vuex-plus) brings to the table:

-Enhancements:
-- Instances can be shared across components
-- Flag to decide if the state instance should be clared when the last instance component is destroyed
-- Submodule instances
-- Generated API with magic strings in all vuex modules for getters/actions/mutations
-- Generated global API with magic strings for global getters/actions/mutations
-- Automatic Vuex HMR (needs naming conventions)

 ## Getting started